What is Thiocolchicoside?

 • This medication is not recommended for use in children and adolescents under the age of 16.

 • Pregnant women should avoid taking this medicine.
-If you are pregnant and you take this medicine, contact your doctor right away.
+Being pregnant if you are taking this medicine, contact your doctor right away.

-• This medication is not recommended for use in breastfeeding women due to the significant risk of adverse effects on the nursing infant.
+• This medication is not recommended for use in breastfeeding women.

 • When taking Thiocolchicoside, avoid drinking alcohol as it may cause excessive drowsiness.

-• If you've been taking it for a long time, don't stop taking it suddenly without first consulting your doctor.
+• If you’ve been taking it for a long time, take a doctor’s advice before stop taking it.

-• To avoid the possibility of an interaction with the thiocolchicoside tablet, inform your doctor about all of your current medications, including herbs and supplements.
-Every drug interacts differently with each individual.
-Before start taking any medication, you should discuss all potential interactions with your doctor.
+• To avoid the possibility of an interaction with the Thiocolchicoside tablet, inform the doctor about all of your current medications using, including herbs and supplements.

 Missed Dose